moogacs/docs.buf.build/docs/how-to/migrate-from-prototool.md

 The command `prototool all` runs formatting and linting at once.
 It doesn't present an easy manner to extend what the definition of "all" means, for example breaking change detection.
-Since `buf` is relatively fast in it's various functionality (for example, compiling and linting all 2,311 files in [googleapis](https://github.com/googleapis/googleapis) takes about 0.8s with `buf`), we feel that it is better to run multiple commands for the functionality you want to perform.
+Since `buf` is relatively fast in its various functionality (for example, compiling and linting all 2,311 files in [googleapis](https://github.com/googleapis/googleapis) takes about 0.8s with `buf`), we feel that it is better to run multiple commands for the functionality you want to perform.